luisibanez/open-source-databases-tutorial/source/SPARQL/LessonQuery.rst

 Query 09
 ~~~~~~~~

-The graph patterns indicated in triplets of
+The Graph Patterns indicated in triplets of

 * Subject
 * Predicate